-Assuming, however, we constructively resolve over time the major questions about federal budget and health care policies, with the further waning of earlier restraints on growth, the U S economy should eventually emerge healthier and more vibrant than in decades The balance sheet restructuring of both financial and nonfinancial establishments in recent years should leave the various sectors of the economy in much better shape and better able to weather untoward Similarly, the ongoing efforts by corporations to pare developments expenses are putting our firms and our industries in a better position to compete both within the U S market and globally And after a period of some dislocation, the contraction in the defense sector ultimately will mean a freeing up of resources for more productive Finally, a credible and effective fiscal package would promise uses an improved outlook for sustained lower long-term interest rates and a better environment for private sector investment All told, the productive capacity of the economy will doubtless be higher, and its resilience greater background, Federal Reserve Board governors and Reserve Bank presidents project that the U S economy will remain on the moderate growth path it has been following as the expansion has progressed Their forecasts for real GDP average around 2-1/2 percent from the fourth quarter of 1992 to the fourth quarter of 1993, and cluster around 2-1/2 to 3-1/4 percent over the four quarters of 1994 Reflecting this moderate rise and the outlook for labor productivity, unemployment is generally expected to edge lower, to around 6-3/4 percent by the end of this year, and to perhaps a shade lower by the end of next year For this year as a whole, FOMC participants see inflation at or just above 3 percent, and most of them have about the same forecast for next year
+Assuming, however, we constructively resolve over time the major questions about federal budget and health care policies, with the further waning of earlier restraints on growth, the U.S. economy should eventually emerge healthier and more vibrant than in decades.
+The balance sheet restructuring of both financial and nonfinancial establishments in recent vears should leave the various sectors of the economy in much better shape and better able to weather untoward developments.
+Similarly, the ongoing efforts by corporations to pare expenses are putting our firms and our industries in a better position to compete both within the U.S. market and globally.
+And after a period of some dislocation, the contraction in the defense sector ultimately will mean a freeing up of resources for more productive uses.
+Finally, a credible and effective fiscal package would promise an improved outlook for sustained lower long-term interest rates and a better environment for private sector investment.
+All told, the productive capacity of the economy will doubtless be higher, and its resilience greater.

+Over the last two years, the forces of restraint on the economy have changed, but real growth has continued, with one sector of the economy after another taking the lead.
+Against this background, Federal Reserve Board governors and Reserve Bank presidents project that the U.S. economy will remain on the moderate growth path it has been following as ized for FRASER ://fraser.stlouisfed.org eral Reserve Bank of St. Louis the expansion has progressed.
+Their forecasts for real GDP average around 2/2 percent from the fourth quarter of 1992 to the fourth quarter of 1993, and cluster around 21/2 to 31/4 percent over the four quarters of 1994.
+Reflecting this moderate rise and the outlook for labor productivity, unemployment is generally expected to edge lower, to around 63/4 percent by the end of this year, and to perhaps a shade lower by the end of next year.
+For this year as a whole, FOMC participants see inflation at or just above 3 percent, and most of them have about the same forecast for next year.